Emurasoft/emurasoft.github.io/en/dlg/customize/edit/index.md

 The **Edit** page allows you to customize settings related to edit operations.

-## Specify tag format using regular expressions check box
+## Specify tag format using regular expressions checkbox

 Uses regular expressions to specify the tag format.